The epsilon-delta game and the chess: The limit of a sequence

 Indeed, one of the rooks must be moved to the vertical column b, and after any response of the black king the rook on horizontal row 6 must be moved to row 8.
 The question may be ``reduced to a previously solved problem'' by suggesting the moves Rb7--K?--Ra8.
 Finally the moves described as Rb7--K?--Ra8--K? are the same as the structure $\exists\forall\exists\forall$ which will prepare the students for the precise definition of the limit (see Fig.~\ref{fig:mate-in-two-graph}).

-It is clear that for White's moves there are multiple arrows to continue the game (since {\it for all} moves of White's there exists a response of Black's), while Black's moves are continued only by one arrow (since it is sufficient for White to find {\it one} suitable move).
+It is clear that for White's moves there are multiple arrows to continue the game (since {\it for all} moves of Black's there exists a response of White's), while Black's moves are continued only by one arrow (since it is sufficient for White to find {\it one} suitable move).

 More difficult puzzles can be found at e.g.~\url{www.chesspuzzles.com/mate-in-two}.